-The solution to enjoy a great trip Down Under is to understand the situation better and should the need arises, adjust your travel itinerary, taking into consideration on bushfire movement or smoke condition.
-Do book your trips with reputable Australia specialist Jetabout Holidays as they have the latest information and will have options ready for you on the current state of the bushfires and proactively keep you updated even while you are on the trip .
+The solution to enjoy a great trip Down Under is to understand the situation better and should the need arises, adjust your travel itinerary, taking into consideration bushfire movement or smoke conditions.
+Do book your trips with reputable Australia specialist Jetabout Holidays as they have the latest information and will have options ready for you on the current state of the bushfires and proactively keep you updated even while you are on the trip.

 What are the safeguards for travelling during the bushfires?

-This is largely dependent which area you are travelling to.
+This is largely dependent on which area you are travelling to.
 To enjoy Australia is about appreciating the serenity and beauty of nature that the vast country has come to signify.
-To ensure a blissful vacation, stay nimble and be adaptive to local condition.
+To ensure a blissful vacation, stay nimble and be adaptive to local conditions.

 For free and independent travellers, you can stay updated on the bushfires information portal.
 For those who engaged Jetabout Holidays, the guesswork will be shouldered by the agency as they are in constant communication with relevant authorities, suppliers and partners throughout the region for clear and objective information.
 Stay contactable and keep updated throughout the trip on news via your smartphone with purchased data roaming.
 And of course, as in all overseas travel, make sure you stay fully insured, as life are unpredictable, bushfires or not.

 Bushfires impact on Australia economy And recovery.